deewilcox/manager-readme/README.md

 ## About Me
 I am a Director of Software Engineering.
 I began working as a developer in early 2002 with a small set of clients.
 Since then, I have worked for non-profits, marketing firms, finance companies, and healthcare companies.
 I've worked solo, on small teams, and on large teams, most often co-located, and sometimes distributed.
 I love the work that I do every day, and I'm excited to get to know you and lead you on this part of your career journey.

 The teams I lead are full-stack engineering teams that work on innovative features that support customers in process.
-We are a polyglot team primarily comprised of .Net Core developers and Python developers, but we are flexible and will always evaluate and choose the best tool for the job.
+We are a polyglot team primarily comprised of Node.js developers and Python developers, but we are flexible and will always evaluate and choose the best tool for the job.

 ## Personal Principles & Values